waqaskanju/School-Management-System/README.md

 # Introduction

 > This project is a school managment system.
 It is implemented in Govt Higher Secondary School Chitor Swat KPK.
-It has the following features...
+Some of its features are ...
 ![index page](https://user-images.githubusercontent.com/13853450/227044754-546a955e-f01b-4534-876e-2f1582e259f0.png)

 > Student Add/Edit/Delete.